AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ## Abstract
 Briefly summarize your previous work, goals and objectives, what you have accomplished, and future work.
 (100 words max)

+Horizontal filtration is a completely new innovation for the AguaClara team, arising from a desire to make the 1 L/s plants easier to make and ship by eliminating the Enclosed Stacked Rapid Sand Filter.
+To create a horizontal filter, aspects of the sedimentation tanks and current filter design will be used, such as the relationship between backwash and operational speed, as well as the design of the plate settlers.
+Initial experimentation with the settling of sand during upflow is promising for when construction of the filter prototype begins.

 ## Introduction

 The plantita (1 L/s plant) is a difficult apparatus to construct and implement.
 Finding a way to make fabrication, assembly, and installation simpler, as well as downsize components, will greatly decrease the cost and make the technology more accessible for global communities.